 .

 And what a good job too!
 I received an in-call from Marcus at 11.30 a.m. asking if I was at home as he desperately needed to see me, and I was all too eager to a) have the company and b) know his fetish for women’s shoes, have him come over and help me.
 Maybe he could persuade me to keep some and donate others to my auction.
 By the way, I’ve decided to do that on the last Friday of the month – the 27th – to allow for payday and credit card payments.

-Marcus hot-footed it over to me from Bayswater in a taxi.
-As he shook out his umbrella, he complained that the stormy weather was playing havoc with his bike riding.
-“I just don’t trust these London motorists”, he said as he bounded up the stairs to my apartment.
+Marcus hurried over from Bayswater in a taxi.
+As he shook out his umbrella, he complained about how the stormy weather was disrupting his bike rides.
+“I just don’t trust these London drivers!” he exclaimed while bounding up the stairs to my apartment.
 “They’re absolute maniacs!”
-I tutted my sympathy, handed him a mug of my finest coffee and pointed him toward the cupboard.
+I expressed my sympathy, handed him a mug of my finest coffee, and pointed him towards the cupboard.

-Between us, we caressed and licked (Marcus), sorted and stacked (me) the contents of my shoe cupboard in readiness for the auction.
-We managed to weed out the ones I wear from the ones I definitely would never wear again, and I let Marcus keep a couple of pairs for the odd lonely night.
-In return, he told me to grab my coat as it was past lunchtime, and he wanted to treat me to “something delicious” from a celebrity restaurant.
-Armed with my Burberry Mac and designer umbrella, how could I possibly refuse?
-I’m a very lucky escort 😉
+Together, we sorted through my shoe cupboard, lovingly assessing each pair in preparation for the auction.
+We separated the shoes I wore from those I definitely wouldn’t wear again, and I let Marcus keep a couple for those lonely nights.
+In return, he insisted I grab my coat because it was past lunchtime, and he wanted to treat me to something delicious from a celebrity restaurant.
+With my Burberry Mac and designer umbrella in hand, how could I possibly say no?
+I consider myself quite lucky as an escort!

+.